Admissions Walk In Hours

 The Philosophy of the Nursing Program

-Nursing is a health profession which focuses on the alleviation or prevention of disease, and on maximizing the patient’s potential for optimal well being.
-Nursing is a direct, goal-oriented, service profession which responds to the specific needs of the patient.
+Nursing is a health profession that focuses on the alleviation or prevention of disease, and on maximizing the patient’s potential for optimal well-being.
+Nursing is a direct, goal-oriented, service profession that responds to the specific needs of the patient.
 The patient may be the individual, the family, or the community.
-Nursing is practiced in an ever expanding variety of settings.
-The health care system is a complex organization of structured and non-structured care facilities, and human resources which provide a wide array of health care services.
+Nursing is practiced in an ever-expanding variety of settings.
+The health care system is a complex organization of structured and non-structured care facilities and human resources that provide a wide array of health care services.